devkimchi/container-orchestration-sample/README.md

     docker run -d -p 5051:8080 --network eshoplite --network-alias product --name product eshoplite-product:latest
     ```

 1. Open the browser and navigate to `http://localhost:5000` to see the app running.
+Make sure this time both `/weather` and `/products` pages are properly showing contents.

 1. Delete containers and network